Online Success Strategies

 Excellent reading comprehension and writing skills: In an online course, everything you do is written, from interacting with your classmates, to submitting assignments and contacting your instructor.
 If you have difficulty with reading and writing skills, it may have an adverse effect on successful communication in an online class.
 All developmental courses should be successfully completed prior to registering for an online course.

 Technical ability: An online student must be comfortable with technology.
 If you have difficulty installing programs or get frustrated with common technology problems, you may want to rethink your choice of an online course.
-Students may be required to upgrade their web browser to use Blackboard Learn effectively.
 Instructors may require students to install specific programs for their course.
 The internet may be down when you want to work on your assignments, causing added frustration.
 Consider your response to the aforementioned scenarios prior to registering for an online course.

 Online Course Myths